songyy0415/epsilon/poincare/doc/simplification.md

 Some issues such as NonReal, division by zero or other undefinitions can still arise later.

-## Extract units

-This is the only step where the projection context is altered.

-If the expression contains non-angular units, downgrade the [approximation strategy](#approximation-strategy).

-If the expression had units, also store them in the projection context.
-This will be used later when putting the units back during beautification.

-If the expression has non-Kelvin temperature units (°C or °F), convert the entire tree to Kelvins here.
-Such conversion must be done at root level.

 ## Approximation strategy

 The simplification algorithm handles two simplification strategies: